navpil/navpil.github.io/gupai/gambling-games/pai-gow.md

 ![](/docs/assets/images/gupai/paigow-kongs.jpg)
 _Kongs_

+## Ordinary Hands

-All other groups are calculated simply - the sum of points on both tiles is added, divided by 10 and the remainder is taken.
-The group with the highest remainder wins.
-Please keep in mind that during this calculation, both tiles [4:2] and [2:1] can be considered for either six points or three.
+All other groups are scored by adding the total number of pips on both tiles, dividing by ten, and taking the remainder (modulo ten).
+The group with the higher remainder wins.

-If the groups are the same even by the remainder of the division by ten, then the higher tile from the group is taken and compared with the higher tile from the second group.
-The order of tiles already familiar from Tien Gow is used here, with civilians ranking higher than military ones.
-That is, the highest tile is double-six, and the lowest tile is [2:1].
-If even after this the winner is not clear, then it is considered a technical draw, but practically - a victory for the banker.
-Please note that in such a comparison, the lower tile from the group does not play any role.
-That is, for example, the groups [6:5][5:1] and [6:5][4:2] are equal, since the remainder of division by ten is equal to 7 both there and there, and the highest tile from the group is the same.
-The fact that [5:1] is higher than [4:2] does not play any role.
-In the competition of these groups of tiles, it is technically a draw (practically, the banker wins).
+When calculating totals, the tiles [4:2] and [2:1] may be counted as either 6 or 3 points, at the player’s discretion.

+If both groups have the same remainder, then the highest-ranking tile in each group is compared.
+The standard tile hierarchy (as in Tien Gow) is used, with Civil tiles ranking above Military ones.
+The highest tile is double-six, and the lowest is [2:1].

+If the highest tiles are also identical, the result is a technical tie — which in practice means a win for the banker.

+Importantly, in this comparison only the higher tile of each group matters.
+The lower tile plays no role.
+For example, the groups [6:5][5:1] and [6:5][4:2] are considered equal: both total 7 (modulo ten), and their highest tile is [6:5].
+The fact that [5:1] ranks higher than [4:2] is irrelevant.
+This is a technical tie and therefore a banker’s win.

+## Additional information

-There are sites that describe strategies for dividing tiles into pairs in detail.
-If you are interested, you can find them yourself.
+There are many detailed guides online explaining optimal strategies for dividing tiles into groups.
+If you are interested, they are easy to find.

-Finding an opportunity to play Pai Gow is not difficult, you don't even need to go to a casino.
-There are online games, there are games for smartphones.
-Just search for Pai Gow.
+It is also easy to find opportunities to play Pai Gow - not only in casinos, but also online or through smartphone apps.
+Simply search for "Pai Gow".

-There is also a "home" or rather a "family" version of Pai Gow.
-In it, each player is dealt two tiles and then they compare who has the best hand.
-This game is just about luck.
-It is sometimes played with children to have fun, or to distribute candy during some special occasions.
+There is also a simplified "home" or "family" version of Pai Gow.
+In this variant, each player receives two tiles and compares hands directly.
+This version is purely a game of luck and is sometimes played casually with children, for example to distribute candy during celebrations.

 ## Sources